World Divine Light

 World Divine Light (世界真光文明教団, Sekai Mahikari Bunmei Kyōdan), or the World Divine Light Organization (WDL), is a Japanese new religion (shinshūkyō).
 It is one of the Mahikari movement religions.
 Its headquarters, the Su-Za World Sōhonzan, is the largest of its kind in the Izu Peninsula.

-World Divine Light is one of the several organizations that branched off from the original Mahikari religion founded by Kōtama Okada (born Yoshikazu Okada) in 1959.
-Outside Japan, it calls itself the World Divine Light (WDL) Organization to distinguish itself from Sukyo Mahikari, whereas in Japan it is known as Sekai Mahikari Bunmei Kyōdan or simply Mahikari.
+World Divine Light is the original Mahikari religion founded by Kōtama Okada (born Yoshikazu Okada) in 1959.
+Outside Japan, it calls itself the World Divine Light (WDL) Organization, whereas in Japan it is known as Sekai Mahikari Bunmei Kyōdan or simply Mahikari.
 The organization was registered in 1963, and in 1974 Sakae Sekiguchi became the Oshienushi or spiritual leader upon Okada's death.
-On the other hand, Sukyo Mahikari was established in 1978 by Keishu Okada.
+On the other hand, Sukyo Mahikari was established as an offshoot in 1978 by Keishu Okada after she lost the court case for control of Sekai Mahikari Bunmei Kyodan.

 Spiritual leadership

 The organization's spiritual leader is known as the Oshienushi (教え主) or Oshienushi-sama (教え主様):